talitapavlova/c-exercises-01/README.md

                     n is prime
     ```

-1. Change the program so that a new prime only displayed when you press a button.
+1. Change the program so that a new prime is displayed only when a button is pressed.

 1. Write a timer application for the STK600 board.
 The timer should be able to count down from 255 seconds displaying a recognizable flashing pattern on the leds when done.
 Use the buttons to control the timer.